 What are your project’s goals?
 The goal of your project should be to remedy observed problems, ideally by addressing the problems’ root causes.
 Your goal statements should articulate desired outcomes (your vision for desired future condition) and what species, life stages, and time of year (if pertinent) will benefit from those outcomes.

-Protect rearing habitat for Coho and Chum salmon, and Sea-run coastal cutthroat trout and protect foraging habitat for Chinook salmon.
+Protect rearing habitat for Coho and Chum salmon, and Sea-run coastal cutthroat trout and protect foraging habitat for juvenile Chinook salmon.
+While this acquisition would not completely protect the riparian area hosting salmonids, The San Juan Preservation Trust has been in dialogue with the other owners and anticipates their participation in protecting the remaining habitat, possibly through donation of a conservation easement.

 What are your project’s objectives?
 Objectives support and refine your goals, breaking them down into smaller steps.
 Objectives are specific, quantifiable actions your project will complete to achieve your stated goal.
 Each objective should be “SMART:” Specific, Measurable, Achievable, Relevant, and Time-bound.